emberjs/data/guides/drafts/incremental-adoption-guide.md

 3. Lastly `Fetch`.
 It is a handler that sends requests to the server using the `fetch` API.
 It expects responses to be JSON and when in use it should be the last handler you put in the chain.
 After finishing each request it will convert the response into json and pass it back to the handlers chain in reverse order as the request context's response.
 So `TestHandler` will receive `response` property first, and so on if we would have any.

+>> NOTE: Your `RequestManager` service should be exactly `app/services/request-manager.[js|ts]` file.
+It is a convention that Ember uses to find the service.

-You can read more about request manager in the [request manager guide](./request-manager-guide.md).
+You can read more about request manager in the [request manager guide](../requests/index.md).

 ## Step 4: Install `@ember-data/json-api`, `@ember-data/request-utils` packages

 If you were using JSON:API adapter/serializer for your backend communication, you can use `@ember-data/json-api` package.
 It is a package that contains predefined builders for JSON:API requests.
-You can read more about it in the [`@ember-data/json-api` guide](TODO: add link).
+You can read more about it in the [`@ember-data/json-api`](https://github.com/emberjs/data/tree/main/packages/json-api).

-If you have different backend format - EmberData provides you with builders for `REST`(@ember-data/rest) and `ActiveRecord`(@ember-data/active-record).
+If you have different backend format - EmberData provides you with builders for `REST`([`@ember-data/rest`](https://github.com/emberjs/data/tree/main/packages/rest)) and `ActiveRecord`([`@ember-data/active-record`](https://github.com/emberjs/data/tree/main/packages/active-record)).

+`@ember-data/request-utils` package contains a lot of useful utilities for building requests.
+You can read more about it in its [Readme](https://github.com/emberjs/data/tree/main/packages/request-utils#readme).
+It has request builders for all type of requests.

 ## Step 5: Off you go!
 Start using new APIs